-Charlotte Construction Site Accident Attorney
+Charlotte Construction Site Accident Lawyer

 Accidents on construction sites are far too common.
 These accidents could end a career or even end a life.
 There are different options for injured workers or surviving family members to recover compensation after an accident occurs on a construction site.
-Auger & Auger Personal Injury Lawyers can help you understand your options and determine your best course of action if you or someone you love is a victim of a workplace accident.
+Auger & Auger Accident and Injury Lawyers can help you understand your options and determine your best course of action if you or someone you love is a victim of a workplace accident.

 Your Rights After a Construction Accident in Charlotte